jonelo/jacksum/README.md

 Jacksum can act as a classic **file integrity software** that generates, stores, and compares message digests to detect changes made to the files.
-Actually it can **detect matching files, non-matching files, missing files, and new files**.
+Actually it can **detect matching, non-matching, missing, and new files**.

 Jacksum traverses file trees **recursively** with a **depth limit**.